 Until then, we would like to encourage you to have a say in your kids’ education.
 Your involvement is important in shaping our society.
 You can use the comment box below and share your thoughts on the education system where your kids are spending many days of their life.

-To know more about the top bloggers or contact any of them, please visit their blogs, follow them on Twitter and/or “Like” them on Facebook.
+If you want to know more about them or contact any of the bloggers who take part in this project, please visit their blogs (linked above) and follow them on Twitter and/or Facebook.
 Alternatively, you can send them a question or comment through the comment box below.